KiboOst/php-simpleQivivoAPI/DailyOverview/README.md

 *On this screen, exterior temperature is reported by Netatmo exterior module.
 See [SimpleNetatmo](https://github.com/KiboOst/php-simpleNetatmoAPI) if you have such module, as Qivivo API doesn't report it.*

 *Note: Qivivo API doesn't report sun conditions.
 You can customize files to report it on your own if you want.*

+## Disclaimer
+- The Qivivo API doesn't provide information regarding heating or not.
+Heating is computed from order and temperature evolution, so it may have variance.
+Also, you could have your thermostat working regarding PID (default) or hysteresis, and even ask Qivivo to change delta value before turning heating on, whic we can't know.
+Anyway, my tests show 98% reliability ;-)
+- Even if you are in multizone mode, this graph show only thermostat zone.
+Other zones works with wire order to radiators, and Qivivo has no way to know if a radiator is heating or not, being regulated by its own radiator thermostat.

 ## Requirements
 - [php-simpleQivivoAPI ready to run](https://github.com/KiboOst/php-simpleQivivoAPI)